How age adds value to a copywriter

 How many miles have you written?

-In the world of copywriting, experience (and practise) matters.
+In the world of copywriting, experience (and practice) matters.
 The more we write, the better we get.
 Different styles are developed and finetuned the more our brains get challenged and our fingers type on a keyboard.
 We experience the sheer enormity of copywriting for what it is – not just blogs, not just press releases.
 There are so many mediums to embrace and the more experience that we have working with them, well, the better we get.

 We were all young once